1960 Summer Olympics

 The 1960 Summer Olympics (Giochi Olimpici estivi del 1960), officially known as the Games of the XVII Olympiad (Giochi della XVII Olimpiade) and commonly known as Rome 1960 (Roma 1960), were an international multi-sport event held from 25 August to 11 September 1960 in Rome, Italy.
-Rome had previously been awarded the administration of the 1908 Summer Olympics, but following the eruption of Mount Vesuvius in 1906, the city had no choice but to decline and pass the honour to London.
+Rome had previously been awarded the administration of the 1908 Summer Olympics.
+However, following the eruption of Mount Vesuvius in 1906, the city had no choice but to decline and pass the honour to London.
 The Soviet Union won the most gold and overall medals at the 1960 Games.

 The 1st Paralympic Games were held in Rome in conjunction with the 1960 Summer Olympics, marking the first time such events coincided.

 Host city selection

-On 15 June 1955, at the 50th IOC Session in Paris, France, Rome won the rights to host the 1960 Games, having beaten Brussels, Mexico City, Tokyo, Detroit, Budapest and finally Lausanne.
+On 15 June 1955, at the 50th IOC Session in Paris, France, Rome won the right to host the 1960 Games, having beaten Brussels, Mexico City, Tokyo, Detroit, Budapest and finally Lausanne.
 Tokyo and Mexico City would subsequently host the proceeding 1964 and 1968 Summer Olympics respectively.

-Toronto was initially interested in the bidding, but appears to have dropped out during the final phase of the bid process.
-This was the first of five unsuccessful attempts by Toronto to secure the Summer Olympics from then until the 2008 Games.
+Toronto was initially interested in the bidding, but was automatically removed from consideration when it failed to return the IOC's mandatory questionnaire by the deadline.
+The questionnaire may have been mislaid in the confusion following the death of the Toronto bid's chief organiser, Robert Hood Saunders, in a plane crash weeks before the deadline.
+This was the first of five unsuccessful attempts by Toronto to secure the Summer Olympics, the most recent being a bid for the 2008 Games.